Information for Ukrainian refugees

 Work

-If you have worked in paid employment for longer than 23 weeks and are dismissed through no fault of your own, you will be eligible for a benefit under the Unemployment Insurance Act.
+If you have worked in paid employment for longer than 23 weeks and are dismissed through no fault of your own, then you can apply for an unemployment benefit.
 You can find more information at the (Dutch) website of the UWV.

 Volunteer work